abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Requirements**

 	 - Average of 75% code coverage for all apex code to be deployed to production
+  	- Code Coverage = Total number of lines that successfully execute / Total number of lines of code
 	 - Apex triggers being deployed must have at least 1 line being covered (i.e. they must have been called by at least one test class)
   	- Run Specified Set of Tests during deployment: every item in the deployment must average 75% instead.
   	- Run All Tests during deployment: all tests are executed and the total coverage in an org must meet 75%
+  	- Your goal should be 100% coverage
   	- [Best Practices](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_code_coverage_best_pract.htm)

 </details>